Monday, September 30, 2019

 5 thing Friday - another fiddle leaf, pretzels, rain needed, Bubbie cooking, Teddy

-When I got to the register it rang up for $14.99!
-I added the moss.
-I lurve it.
+When I got to the register it rang up for $14.99.

-The best road trip snack ever!
-Found them at Ace hardware in Lampasas after a co-worker turned me on to them.
+The best road trip snack ever.
+We found them at Ace hardware in Lampasas.
 At $8 a bag, we are eating them in small servings and they live in the fridge at Highlands.
-They're not exactly a health food, but go great with beer...
+They're not exactly a health food.

 We were bemoaning the yellowed grass at Highlands and the lack of rain last Saturday, but then it came down in buckets on Sunday!
 What we need is several sustained days of it there.
-Makes me nervous from a fire standpoint.
+The drought makes me nervous from a fire standpoint.

 Bubbie has been cooking for himself and actually took photos of a couple of my recipe cards so he could make the dishes up at college.
 His first meal cooked for himself?
 Dr. Martin's Mix, a family favorite.